-10 Best Switch Horse-Riding Games - Gameranx
+12 Best Switch Horse-Riding Games - Gameranx

 Release Date: November 2011 (Switch November 2017)

-There really isn’t much that separates the top three but still, a decision needed to be made, and The Elder Scrolls V: Skyrim comes in at number three.
-This really was an astronomical game that hit the world by storm when it came out, creating a legion of fans that are still fanatical about it now, and the Switch release has allowed them to revisit this great game once again.
-This version has had remastered graphics and the infamous glitches have been smoothed out – a little bit anyway.
-This is a bold statement, but this Switch version could even be superior to its counterparts, it’s definitely a tough one to call.
+There really isn’t much that separates the top three but still, a decision needed to be made.
+Skyrim was an astronomical game that hit the world by storm in 2011, creating a legion of fans that are still fanatical about it to this day.
+The Switch release has allowed fans to revisit this great game once again with remastered graphics and a lack of more infamous glitches.
+This is a bold statement, but the Switch version may even be superior to its counterparts.
+Jump on your horse and visit all of your favorite haunts from Whiterun to Riften.

 #2 The Witcher 3: Wild Hunt